Philadelphia Police Investigating Disappearance Of 20-Year-Old Jimmy Mao As Kidnapping After Family Members Receive Ransom Demand

-PHILADELPHIA (CBS) — Philadelphia police are asking for the public’s help locating missing 20-year-old Jimmy Mao, who they believe was kidnapped.
+PHILADELPHIA (CBS) — Philadelphia police are asking for the public’s help locating missing 20-year-old Jimmy Mao, who they believe may have been kidnapped.
 Police say Mao was reported missing on Jan.
 2, but was last seen on Dec.
-29, 2019 at his residence on the 5800 block of Angora Terrace.
+29, 2019 at his residence on the 5800 block of Angora Terrace, where his sister says he lived with foster parents.

 Police say that on the morning of Jan.
 7, a family member began receiving text messages from an unknown person, saying they know where Mao is and demanded a ransom.